Is It Better To Have One Or Two Dogs?

 While keeping full control of the dogs, make sure you are holding them loose enough on their leash that they don't feel too hampered by it.

 When meeting, it's normal for dogs to circle and sniff each other.
-Keep this meeting positive by talking to them in a tone that is pleasant.
+Keep this meeting positive by talking to them in a pleasant tone.
 Watch them for signs of aggression and intervene when you have to, by redirecting their attention.
 If the dogs start to growl or snarl, do your best not to scold because this will just teach them to suppress their emotions when you are near.
 You want them to build a fair social hierarchy that is safe, even when you aren't there.

 Are your dogs ignoring each other?
 This is fine, don't force them to interact because they will get to know each other when they are ready.

 Bring Your Pups Home

 You can bring your dogs home when they start acting positively with each other.

 Keep in mind that the two dogs will form a hierarchy, where your first dog will typically take the position of alpha.
 For this reason, you should bring your current dog into the home first and have the person helping you walk your new dog on its leash.
 This allows your original dog to invite your new pup into their domain.

 During this exciting time, don't forget to book an initial exam for your new puppy at our Clackamas vet clinic so you can take care of all of their health needs right from the start.
 Ideally, puppies should have their first veterinary appointment when they are about six weeks old.
 They'll receive a complete physical examination to assess their overall health, and the vet will look for any signs of external parasites or congenital defects.

 Limit Opportunities for Rivalry

 Make sure each dog has their food dish, water bowl, and bed.
 After mealtimes, pick up the food bowls to reduce the risk of food aggression, however, you can leave the water bowls out.